netxms/netxms-doc/admin/appendix.rst

 nxwsget
 -------

-nxwsget - command line tool used to query web services via NetXMS agent.
+nxwsget - command line tool used to query web services via |product_name| agent.
 Such agent needs to have :guilabel:`EnableWebServiceProxy=yes` in its configuration.

 Usage: ``nxwsget [<options>] <host> <URL> <path> [<path> ...]``